- Alkenes are unsaturated organic compounds containing carbon – carbon double bonds.

 - The pi bond act as source of electrons and may have electrophilic addition reaction to synthesize saturated compounds.

-In short, the nature of bonding in alkenes, their unsaturation, bond energy of double and presence of pi electrons drive their chemical activity.
-Alkenes undergo addition reactions.
-The double bond act as source of electrons and hence alkenes react with electron deficient species.
+In short, the nature of bonding in alkenes, their unsaturation, bond energy of double, and presence of pi electrons drive their chemical activity.
+Alkenes undergo additional reactions.
+The double bond act as a source of electrons and hence alkenes react with electron-deficient species.
 These species are known as electrophiles and may lead to electrophilic addition.
-Alkene can also undergo free-radical addition reaction and polymerization.
-The details of these reactions are discussed in more details in sub-sections below.
+Alkene can also undergo free-radical addition reactions and polymerization.
+The details of these reactions are discussed in more detail in subsections below.

 Addition reactions of alkenes